ngrogg/kattis-solutions/README.md

 GroggHM is my solution to the problem "Hissing Microphone" <br/>
 GroggSpeedLimit is my solution to the problem "Speed Limit", this one is in C++ <br/>
 GroggVolim is my solution to the problem "Volim", this one is in C++ <br/>
+GroggR2 is my solution to the problem "R2", this one is in C++ </br>

 All solutions are in Python 3 unless noted otherwise! <br/>
 Please do not copy my solutions into Kattis!